 THE AREDS STUDY

-Recently a 10-year study called AREDS (“Age-Related Eye Disease Study”) was completed.
+In 2001 the National Eye Institute completed a 10-year study called AREDS (“Age-Related Eye Disease Study”).
 This research was sponsered by the National Eye Institute (NEI) and studied the effects of antioxidants and zinc on vision loss from ARMD.

 The AREDS study concluded:

 - High levels of antioxidants and zinc reduced the risk of progression to advanced ARMD by about 25%

 - High levels of antioxidants and zinc reduced the risk of vision loss from ARMD by about 19%